 Mark was a guest member of the Tonhalle-Orchestra Zurich and has collaborated with several notable composers including Helmut Lachenmann, Beat Furrer, William Blank and Heinz Holliger; and conductors such as Kent Nagano, Lionel Bringuier, Roland Kluttig, Zsolt Nagy, David Zinman, Werner Ehrhardt, Douglas Boyd and Nello Santi.
 As a soloist, Mark has performed with the Bach Collegium München and the Filharmonie Hradec Králové.

-Mark is now teaching and performing in Australia and is the National Sales Manager for Flutes & Flutists Pty Limited.
+Mark is now teaching and performing in Australia and is the Artist in Residence at Flutes & Flutists Pty Limited.

 Angus has been playing the flute for 35 years and spent 15 years teaching and playing professionally.
 He started working for Flute Fidelity and Flutes & Flutists in 1998 and has been a full time flute technician since 1999.

 He spent 2 years living in the United States where he studied and worked with some of the best flutemakers and technicians in the world.
 He also spent time training at the Burkart factory in Boston.

 Since returning from the United States, Angus has done repair work for most of the players in the symphony orchestras in Australasia and for visiting international artists such as Emily Beynon, Michael Cox and Denis Bouriakov.
 Angus is an authorised Straubinger technician.

 Edison is a renowned Brazilian Woodwind Repair Technician specialising in handmade flutes and professional clarinets.
 He has been playing the flute for more than 15 years and studied at the Conservatorio Superior de Música 'Manuel de Falla' in Buenos Aires, Argentina.